onflow/atree/README.md

 </p>

-For more details about operations please check the documentation inside the code.
+For more details about operations please check out the documentation inside the code.

 ## API Reference